 - 1. The BIOS of the head node should have the local time set. - 2.
-The head node should be booted from the Bright Cluster Manager DVD. - 3.
-The option: Install Bright Cluster Manager (Graphical), or Install Bright Cluster Manager (Text mode), should be selected in the text boot menu.
+The head node should be booted from the cluster manager DVD. - The option: Install NVIDIA Bright Cluster Manager (Graphical), or Install NVIDIA Bright Cluster Manager (Text mode), should be selected in the text boot menu.
 The Graphical installation is recommended, and brings up the GUI installation Welcome screen.
-The Text mode installation provides a minimal, Ncurses-based version, of the GUI installation.
+The Text mode installation provides a minimal, neurses-based version, of the GUI installation.